gtpedrosa/gtpedrosa.github.io/content/blog/2023-01-10-reading-pvsyst-s-module-pan-and-inverter-ond-files-with-python.md

   'Night_Loss': '120.00'}}
 ```

-How to use the resulting dictionaries with the inverter and mondule parameters is a different story, better left for another post.
+How to use the resulting dictionaries with the inverter and module parameters is a different story, better left for another post.